 At the request of public or private businesses, agencies, or organizations, the Ventura College provides targeted contract education to meet the professional and economic development needs of the community.
-In accordance with AP 4104, contract education courses, training, or activities undertaken must be consistent with the stated mission and goals of the District colleges.
+In accordance with AP 4104, contract education courses, training, or activities undertaken must be consistent with the stated mission and goals of the District colleges (III.D.16.1).
 Contract education offerings may include credit classes, non-credit classes, and not-for-credit Classes, as defined by the regulations of Title 5 (III.D.16.2).
 Contracts include the scope of services, fees, dates, class location and other standard conditions and terms as determined by the District's Office of Business Services.

 Contractual agreements with external entities for services exist to directly support the College missions and goals, as well as for programs and services that directly effective operations of the College.
 All contractual agreements of the College are governed by institutional policies and contain appropriate provisions to maintain the integrity of the College (III.D.16.3).
 All contracts and agreements are monitored by the vice president of business services at the College, and the office of the vice chancellor of business services.
 District's legal counsel reviews specialized contracts as necessary to ensure legal compliance.
 The District presents agreements to the Board for approval per Board Policy and Administrative Procedures (III.D.16.4).
-These agreements, instructional programs and services, contract education, and facility usage agreements.
+These agreements cover, among other things, personal and professional services, lease purchase agreements, instructional programs and services, contract education, and facility usage agreements.

-Contracting practices and agreements support the College mission, goals, and priorities and are in compliance with Board Policies and Administrative Procedures (III.D.16.5 and III.D.16.6) College policies ensure the integrity of such agreements.
+Contracting practices and agreements support the College mission, goals, and priorities and are in compliance with Board Policies and Administrative Procedures (III.D.16.5; III.D.16.6) College policies ensure the integrity of such agreements.
 Purchasing practices are reviewed as part of the annual audit and program planning review process.